 Good news for patients – 78% of NPs (over >193,000) work in primary care practices.
 NPs help practices increase their capacity and thereby increase access to care.
 Some interesting statistics regarding nurse practitioners from the UnitedHealth report:

-- By 2025, the number of NPs practicing in primary care will increase 47%.
+- By 2025, the number of NPs practicing in primary care is expected to increase 47%.

 - NPs are more likely than primary care doctors to practice in underserved communities, including rural areas.
 They’re also more likely to accept new patients.